My Name Is Not Susan: Background and recording

-Whitney Houston began working with producers Antonio "L.A."
-Reid and Kenneth "Babyface" Edmonds at a Hollywood recording studio in the spring of 1990.

-At the time, Houston's previous music had caused criticism for "selling out" to white audiences and neglecting the singer's soul music roots, accusations Houston strongly denied to the press at the time.
+Whitney Houston worked with producers Antonio "L.A."
+Reid and Kenneth "Babyface" Edmonds at Elumbia, a Hollywood recording studio in the spring of 1990 for Houston's third album I'm Your Baby Tonight following some backlash from black music critics for neglecting her soul music roots, accusations Houston strongly denied to the press at the time.

-Having been motivated by her growing relationship with fellow R&B singer Bobby Brown, Houston opted for a harder and faster R&B sound than in her two previous hit albums.

-At the time, new jack swing had gained popularity with R&B audiences thanks to albums such as Bobby Brown's Don't Be Cruel and Janet Jackson's Rhythm Nation 1814.

-With Reid and Edmonds, Houston recorded four songs, including the jazz and funk-inflected "I'm Your Baby Tonight", which would be the official name of her third album.

-"My Name Is Not Susan" was the only Reid/Edmonds production that wasn't penned by the songwriters and was instead composed by Eric Foster White.
+"My Name Is Not Susan" was one of four songs worked on by Babyface and Reid for Houston and written by Eric Foster White with its assertive and aggressive lyrics and vocal arrangement by Houston herself differing sharply from her past work.

-At the time, the assertive song differed from Houston's trademark heart-rendering ballads such as "Saving All My Love for You", "Didn't We Almost Have It All" and "Where Do Broken Hearts Go".

 Critical reception

 In a retrospective review, Matthew Hocter from Albumism noted the "fresh vibe", describing the song as "thumping".
 Upon the release, J.D.
-Considine of The Baltimore Sun felt it was "emotionless", adding, "(Whitney) has no trouble navigating a state-of-the-art funk groove (as with the new jack "My Name Is Not Susan"), she's mainly going through the motions; there's absolutely nothing in her performance to suggest that she was even the slightest bit moved by these songs."
+Considine of The Baltimore Sun felt it was "emotionless", adding, Houston "has no trouble navigating a state-of-the-art funk groove (as with the new jack "My Name Is Not Susan"), she's mainly going through the motions; there's absolutely nothing in her performance to suggest that she was even the slightest bit moved by these songs."
 Larry Flick from Billboard magazine commented, "After several ballads, Houston jacks it up on a percolating jam that features one of her more assertive vocals."
 Henderson and DeVaney from Cashbox stated, "This high-tech, funky, L.A. & Babyface-produced cut isn't nearly as pop as some of Houston's material."

-Entertainment Weekly editor David Browne panned it, writing that "in what could be seen as an audition for her pending movie career, Houston gets to act angry on My Name Is Not Susan, in which she scolds a bedmate for calling out the name of an ex-flame in his sleep."
+Entertainment Weekly editor David Browne panned it, writing that "in what could be seen as an audition for her pending movie career, Houston gets to act angry on "My Name Is Not Susan", in which she scolds a bedmate for calling out the name of an ex-flame in his sleep."
 Pan-European magazine Music & Media described it as a "pacey pop/dance track boasting a snappy chorus."
 Rolling Stones James Hunter noted that Houston "stipulates in no uncertain terms" in this song vocally.
 Caroline Sullivan from Smash Hits commented, "And not only are her lyrics more adult, the music is the toughest she's come up with yet.
 Of course, being Whitney, that means it's still fairly sugar-sweet, but this is a most enjoyable record."